lpwoodhouse/openvpn_switch_location/README.md

 ### <sub-heading>

-Role tailored to my homelab environment for switching ExpressVPN connection location on linux openvpn client
+This play is for switching ExpressVPN connection locations configured on the linux openvpn client

 ## Requirements